 About the Club

-The San Mateo Radio Club meets the third Friday of the month at 7:15pm at the Beresford Recreation Center, 28th Avenue and the Alameda de Las Pulgas, San Mateo.
+The San Mateo Radio Club meets on the third Friday of the month at 7:15 pm on Zoom and in person at the Congregational Church of San Mateo.
 Each meeting has a presentation on a topic of interest in amateur radio.
 There are plenty of opportunities to ask questions and get help with problems.
-[During the COVID19 pandemic, we have been meeting online in Zoom since the Beresford Recreation Center is currently closed.
+[During the COVID19 pandemic, we have been meeting online on Zoom and in person.
 See the club calendar for events and instructions.]

 Membership is open to anyone with an interest in amateur radio.
 The annual dues are $25.

 Join us for the San Mateo Radio Club 2 meter net every Tuesday and Thursday evening at 19:00 PT on the N6ZX repeater

 Output: 145.370 MHz

 Minus offset of 600 KHz